rock-core/rock-and-syskit/source/workspace/managing.html.md

 By default, autoproj will fail to build if a package set depends on an excluded package.
-This is the recommended default for the "terminal" package sets -- such as the metapackages you will have defined for your project.
+This is the recommended default for the "terminal" package sets -- such as the metapackages you will have defined for your roles.
 However, shared package sets sometime require to be more lax.
 The default can be changed after the metapackage is defined with: